jackdbd/sfscon-2024-indieweb/slides.md

 TODOs:

-- add script to optimize images (sharp, FFMPEG?)
+- add script to optimize images (sharp, FFMPEG?), maybe as a pre-commit hook
 - try using the clicker